cdec/cdec.github.com/guide/tutorial.md

     1263742 CountEF=0.301030009985 MaxLexFgivenE=1.31197583675 MaxLexEgivenF=0.796108067036 IsSingletonF=0.0 IsSin
     gletonFE=1.0 ||| 0-0 1-1 3-2 4-4

-You can read more about [the cdec grammar format](/documentation/rule-format.html).
+You can read more about [the cdec grammar format](/documentation/grammar-format.html) to understand the contents of these files.

 **Exercises:**